rakshith-co/studioveo/README.md

 4.  **Add Test Users (for Development)**:
     - On the **OAuth consent screen** page, find the **Test users** section.
     - Click **+ ADD USERS** and add the Google account(s) you will use to test the application locally. **The app will not work without this step while in "testing" mode.**
+5.  **Get your Project Number**:
+    - Go to your Google Cloud Console dashboard.
+    - Your project number will be visible on the "Project info" card.

 ### Step 2: Get a Gemini API Key